r-dube/pickingflowers/tibet.md

 Chinese attackers target Tibetans with both Apple iOS and Android malware \[TCL12\].

-### Cloud credential phishing with OAuth
+### Cloud credential phishing with delegated access
 Cloud credential phishing attempts (say for Gmail login ids and passwords) can be effectively thwarted using two-factor authentication.
 Unfortunately, two-factor authentication has only modest penetration in the Tibetan community (similar to the general population).
 However, some Tibetan activists do use it.

 Chinese attackers get around the use of a second factor for authentication by tricking users into giving malicious cloud applications permissions to access their Gmail account or other data stored in the cloud.
 In one documented case, a Chinese attacker attempted to get a Tibetan activist to click on a link sent to a Tibetan activist via WhatsApp.
-Had the link been clicked and the prompts on the subsequent screens followed, a malicious cloud-based application would have been given OAuth permissions (effectively delegated access) to the activist's Gmail account \[TCL12\].
+Had the link been clicked and the prompts on the subsequent screens followed, a malicious cloud-based application would have been given delegated access (OAuth permissions) to the activist's Gmail account \[TCL12\].

 ### Exfiltration and maintaining persistence
 The various intrusions described above aim to exfiltrate data from the device/computer (emails, documents, contact lists) and maintain persistence on the breached device/computer to enable future exfiltration.